 The Board, through E/INCB/PRE/C.L.
 15/2018 and subsequent circular letters, invited all relevant Government authorities, and through them, industry partners, to refrain on a voluntary basis from any manufacture, marketing, import, export or distribution of the substances on the list, beyond limited research and analytical purposes.

-Building on the success of this practical tool, SINCB developed and disseminated in December 2021 through circular letter E/INCB/SI/C.L.
+Building on the success of this practical tool, INCB developed and disseminated in December 2021 through circular letter E/INCB/SI/C.L.
 152/21, another list of synthetic non-fentanyl opioids (NoFOs) and related emerging substances with no known legitimate uses.
 Again, the Board invites all relevant Government authorities, and through them, industry partners, to refrain on a voluntary basis from any manufacture, marketing, import, export or distribution of the substances on the list, beyond limited research and analytical purposes.

 Click here to download the FRS list.